reuel97/Commonwealth-Bank-Introduction-to-Data-Science/README.md

 # Commonwealth-Bank-Introduction-to-Data-Science

-Virtual Job Simulation in collaboration with Forage and Commonwealth Bank Australia

 Completed a job simulation involving Data Management skills for Commonwealth Bank's Data Science team.

 Demonstrated proficiency in creating data engineering pipelines to aggregate and extract valuable insights from datasets, optimizing data-driven decision-making.